Menu

 • Activity Length: 2-3 hours, 2-3 miles

-Following lunch and a brief orientation on the week's adventures, we may choose to set out on a hike or a short stroll.
-We plan to explore the historic carriage roads and paths of the Marsh-Billings-Rockefeller National Historical Park, a living symbol of three generations of conservationist thought and practice.
-We learn about land stewardship and conservation as well as the histories of three American families by visiting the mansion and gardens where these exceptional people lived and observed nature.
+We begin our adventure with a introductory walk to “The Pogue”, a serene pond nestled in the historic carriage roads and paths of the Marsh-Billings-Rockefeller National Historical Park, a living symbol of three generations of conservationist thought and practice.
+Following our walk, we enjoy a picnic lunch at the historic Billings Farm, and time to explore the farm and grounds.
+We then learn about land stewardship and conservation as well as the histories of three American families by visiting the Rockefeller family mansion and gardens where these exceptional people lived and observed nature.

-We'll return to the village center of Woodstock where you are free to set out on your own to explore this quintessential New England town.
-Chartered in 1761, Woodstock is a typical, quaint Vermont village with historical brick homes, a covered bridge, a village green, and a small "downtown USA" main street.
-As our day winds down, a short drive down a country road and over two covered bridges brings us to our charming inn.
-Built in 1793, the Inn was originally the home of Colonel Joseph Marsh, Vermont's first lieutenant governor.
-Dinner this evening is in the Inn's charming candle-lit dining room.
+If time and interest allow, later this afternoon, we may visit the village center of Woodstock for some free time to explore this quintessential New England town.
+Chartered in 1761, Woodstock is a typical, quaint Vermont village with historical brick homes, a covered bridge, a village green, and a small “downtown USA” main street.
+We will also have time to visit the village tomorrow.

 Accommodations